About the Journal

 2.3.
 Promote international scientific cooperation and publication of scientific papers.

 2.5.
-Have the right to participate in anonymous reviewing of submitted papers or could be invited as experts in the reviewing process.
+Have the rights to participate in anonymous reviewing of submitted papers or could be invited as experts in reviewing process.

 3. The Editor-in-chief (or editors) of the scientific publication: